FlexCarver/FlexCarver/README.md

 ### Roadmap

-- This little framework will be extended during the winter semester 2020/2021
+- The roadmap depends on the stars - if a suitable project comes along, we will extend it with the needed functionality

 ### License - MIT